 2014.09.13 – Saturday – Rome to Cinque Terre, Italy

 After leaving Rome on the Autostrada, our first rest stop is a small AutoGrill, where many of the group rave about the fresh-squeezed orange juice.
 I have a cappuccino for 1.40 Euro – no tables, just a stand-up bar, Italian style.
-The area we drive through up the coast is much drier than the areas of Italy we have traveled through up to now.
-This is where the olives are grown, as well as grapes.
+The area we drive through up the west coast is much drier than the areas of Italy we have traveled through up to now.
+This is where olives and grapes are grown.

 As we drive the Autostrada north along the coast, we pass some interesting sights.
 There are resort areas all along the coast featuring cottages and recreational vehicle parks, a massive power station, endless vineyards and farms, and sales yards featuring beautiful white massive blocks of Carrara marble.
-The mountains where this well-known marble is quarried is visible inland across the valley behind the sales yards.
+The mountains where this well-known marble is quarried is visible inland across the valley.
 Imagine Leonardo da Vinci making the journey to these same quarries to select the marble for his famous statues.

 Eventually we turn off the Autostrada, and drive down a steep valley to the Vernazza train station, where the bus parks.
 We walk over to the train station, and after riding the train for four minutes we arrive in Monterosso.
 This pretty little town by the sea on the Cinque Terra (the Italian Riviera) is our home for the next two nights.